Right Resource-At The Right Time

 They want to be sure that their directs are aligned around strategy.

 "This conversation is way different than before."
-They ask about behavioral assessments and teams structure?
+They ask about behavioral assessments and team structure?
 They ask about alignment.

 Your simple task is to provide the CIO a background set of data that can help them understand their team as well as how they might interact with that team.